 What is Gzip Compression?

 Gzip is a file format and a software application used for file compression and decompression.
-Enabling Gzip Compression reduces file size by 60% to 80%, which helps server for faster network transfers.
+Enabling Gzip Compression reduces file size by 60% to 80%, which helps the server for faster network transfers.

-Enabling gzip on your server increases page load speed of your website.
+Enabling gzip on your server increases the page load speed of your website.
 Even, I myself use Gzip compression on my websites.